 The purpose of this study was to explore the subsurface conditions within the site to evaluate and provide recommendations for site preparation and grading and for design of foundation and pavement section systems for the proposed construction.
-PSI's contracted scope of services included drilling eight (8) soil test borings at the site to depths of about 10 feet to 20 feet below the ground surface, select laboratory testing, and preparation of this geotechnical report.
+PSI's contracted scope of services included drilling ten (10) soil test borings at the site, select laboratory testing, and preparation of this geotechnical report.
 This report briefly outlines the testing procedures, presents available project information, describes the site and subsurface conditions, and presents recommendations regarding the following: